 Anyone witnessing an incident of abuse must report it in the form of a protest (see EA General Regulations Article 163) to the OC immediately or within 14 days of the incident to the State EA office, which has the option of passing it to the Disciplinary Tribunal.
-Competitors are alerted to the fact that, as well as FEI and EA General Regulation 142, cruel application of spurs, whips or bits is illegal in some Australian states and territories

-- 1.5 Protests Pertaining to the Application of Competition Rules and Conditions of Entry - 1.5.1 Protests will only be accepted by a current EA member against any person, horse or body involved in any capacity in an EA event or otherwise subject to the jurisdiction of EA including for any alleged failure to observe any of the EA Rules Requirements or
+- 1.5 Protests Pertaining to the Application of Competition Rules and Conditions of Entry - 1.5.1 Protests will only be accepted by a current EA member against any person, horse or body involved in any capacity in an EA event or otherwise subject to the jurisdiction of EA including for any alleged failure to observe any of the EA Rules Requirements or violation of the common principles of behavior, fairness, or accepted standards of sportsmanship, whether occurring during or in connection with an EA event..

-- violation of the common principles of behavior, fairness, or accepted standards of sportsmanship, whether occurring during or in connection with an EA event.. - 1.5.2 Protests in respect of any matter occurring during or in connection with an EA event including the matters must be made to the Appeals Committee during its period of jurisdiction - 1.5.3 Protests regarding matters which have not occurred during or in direct connection with an EA event or which were not known until after the end of the event shall be made to the EA State Branch Manager of the relevant EA State Branch - 1.5.4 Protests to the Appeals Committee must be given personally to the President of the Appeals Committee.
+- 1.5.2 Protests in respect of any matter occurring during or in connection with an EA event including the matters must be made to the Appeals Committee during its period of jurisdiction - 1.5.3 Protests regarding matters which have not occurred during or in direct connection with an EA event or which were not known until after the end of the event shall be made to the EA State Branch Manager of the relevant EA State Branch - 1.5.4 Protests to the Appeals Committee must be given personally to the President of the Appeals Committee.
 Protests made to the EA State Branch Manager must be received by the EA Branch not later than 14 days after the end of the event. - 1.5.5 Protests must be in writing, signed by the person making the protest who must be 18 years or over, and accompanied by any supporting evidence, including the names and contact details (including telephone number) of any witness, any statement from any witness and the necessary deposit as deemed by the organising committee - .
-1.5.6 Notwithstanding any provision to the contrary, protests against any of the following matters may only be lodged with the Appeals Committee and within the following time limits - 1.5.6.1 Protests concerning the eligibility of a competitor or horse or to the conditions of the arena: not later than 30 minutes before the start of the relevant class or competition - 1.5.6.2 Protests concerning an obstacle, or the plan or length of the course for a jumping competition: not later than 15 minutes before the start of the class or competition; - 1.5.6.3 Protests containing irregularities or incidents during a class or competition, or the classification of a class or competition: no later than 60 minutes after the posting of the results of such class or competition. - 1.5.7 Notwithstanding anything to the contrary, the EA State Branch Manager may, in special circumstances which in his sole discretion warrant such action, refer to a Judicial Committee a protest against any person or body made by any person or body or on his own initiative, at anytime, in regard to any matter contemplated by clause 1.5.1 and without the payment of a deposit. - 1.5.8 The Ground Jury and/or the Appeals Committee must report any protest made and its decision or recommendation to the EA State Branch Manager as soon as practicable
+1.5.6 Notwithstanding any provision to the contrary, protests against any of the following matters may only be lodged with the Appeals Committee and within the following time limits - 1.5.6.1 Protests concerning the eligibility of a competitor or horse or to the conditions of the arena:not later than 30 minutes before the start of the relevant class or competition - 1.5.6.2 Protests concerning an obstacle, or the plan or length of the course for a jumping competition: not later than 15 minutes before the start of the class or competition; - 1.5.6.3 Protests containing irregularities or incidents during a class or competition, or the classification of a class or competition: no later than 60 minutes after the posting of the results of such class or competition. - 1.5.7 Notwithstanding anything to the contrary, the EA State Branch Manager may, in special circumstances which in his sole discretion warrant such action, refer to a Judicial Committee a protest against any person or body made by any person or body or on his own initiative, at anytime, in regard to any matter contemplated by clause 1.5.1 and without the payment of a deposit. - 1.5.8 The Ground Jury and/or the Appeals Committee must report any protest made and its decision or recommendation to the EA State Branch Manager as soon as practicable